Pot Roast Soup (Leftover)

 Pin Recipe

-If you make pot roast over the weekend you can cook up this easy soup with just a few add-ins to make an entirely new dinner during the week without a lot of extra effort.
+If you make Classic Pot Roast over the weekend you can cook up this easy soup with just a few extra ingredients and letting it simmer in a dutch oven with beef broth, you have another comfort food dish that your whole family will love, without a lot of extra effort.
 It’s especially convenient because the meat is already cooked, so you can completely skip browning it and just heat it up with the other soup ingredients.
-It’s a perfect dish to enjoy on St. Patrick’s Day
+It’s a perfect dish to enjoy on St. Patrick’s Day.
+If you enjoy this recipe try my French Onion Pot Roast for a fun twist.

 • Store: Once the soup has cooled down to room temperature, put it in an airtight container to store it in the fridge.
 It will keep well for 2-3 days.

-• Freeze: You can also freeze Pot Roast Soup for up to 3 months.
-Keep it in a freezer bag or other airtight container, and let it thaw in the fridge overnight before reheating it in a dutch oven on the stovetop.
+• Freeze: You can also freeze this soup for up to 3 months.
+Keep it in a freezer bag or other airtight container, and let it thaw in the fridge overnight before reheating it in a Dutch oven on the stovetop.

 • Set your instant pot to sauté mode and add oil to the base of the pot.